The Island at Indira Nagar has some interesting food options!

 The person serving us mentioned that the paneer (cottage cheese) in the place was really good and we should try it and hence we decided to order Kafta Seasoned Cottage cheese and I was so glad I did because the quality of the paneer truly was good, the seasoning was decent too and all in all it made a good dish.

-For the main course we ordered a Goan spiced sea bas fish sizzler, which came in an amazing platter, infact speaking of platters and plating I loved all the presentation of the food here, I mean just look at that paneer dish, the sizzler and in the below pictures.
+For the main course, we ordered a Goan spiced sea bas fish sizzler, which came in an amazing platter.
+In fact speaking of platters and plating, I loved all the presentation of the food here.
+I mean just look at that paneer dish, the sizzler and the pictures below.
 I simply loved the dish they served steamed rice in.
 Coming back to the sizzler, I personally felt it could have been a little more sizzling and also the rice that came along lacked a bit of flavor and were a tad too dry, the grilled fish was pretty yummy though.

-And the cracker dish of the day, the dish I am usually most critical about when I go out and eat, may be because I am baker myself… yes my dear friends I am talking about the dessert… We ordered a dessert named “Grand Duchess” and it was a tender coconut mousse with a touch of white chocolate served with mixed berries, amazing from the world go 🙂
+And the cracker dish of the day, the dish I am usually most critical about when I go out and eat, may be because I am baker myself.
+Yes, my dear friends I am talking about the dessert.
+We ordered a dessert named “Grand Duchess” and it was a tender coconut mousse with a touch of white chocolate served with mixed berries, amazing from the word go 🙂

-All in all a good time was had with great drinks, lovely starters and a decent enough main course and a cracker of dessert.
+All in all, we had a good time with great drinks, lovely starters and a decent enough main course and a cracker of dessert.